-In October, 1986, the Congress enacted the Asbestos Hazardous Emergency Response Act.
+In October 1986, the Congress enacted the Asbestos Hazardous Emergency Response Act.
 (AHERA).
-Under this law, regulations were developed to address Asbestos problems in public and private elementary and secondary schools.
+Under this law, regulations were developed to address asbestos problems in public and private elementary and secondary schools.
 These regulations require most schools to inspect for friable and non-friable asbestos, develop asbestos management plans that address asbestos hazards in school buildings, and implement response actions in a timely manner.

 These regulations assign schools many new responsibilities.
 Our program for fulfilling these responsibilities is outlined in our Asbestos Management Plan.
-Included in this plan is information on our inspections, re-inspections, the location of asbestos-containing materials in the school building, response actions, and post-response action activities, including periodic, every three (3) years, re-inspection and surveillance activities that have been planned or are in progress.
+Included in this plan is information on our inspections, re-inspections, the location of asbestos-containing materials in the school building, response actions, and postresponse action activities, including periodic, every three (3) years, reinspection and surveillance activities that have been planned or are in progress.

-This Asbestos Plan may be reviewed at our school anytime during normal business hours.
+This plan may be reviewed at our school anytime during normal business hours from 7:30 am to 3:30 pm.